Taiko2k/folder-image-sorter2/README.md

 1. Select a source directory of images.
 2. Select a destination directory to create folders in.
 (Can be the same as source)
 3. Click "Load Queue".
 4. In the text entry box below, type the name of a folder to put the image in then press <kbd>Enter</kbd>.
+(If the folder doesn't exist it will be created.)
 5. Done!
 It'll then move onto the next file.

 ### Tips